 There is no defined time limit for how long it takes to stop caring for or loving someone.
-Anyone who claims to be able to assist you to get over or over an ex in as short as 30 or 90 days is lying.
+Anyone who claims to be able to help you get over or over an ex in 30 or 90 days is lying.

 #2.
 You have not deleted them from your social media accounts.

 You are stopping yourself from cutting ties by maintaining your ex on your social media sites and apps.
 This implies that learning about their lives and receiving updates will only increase your feelings and involvement in them.

 #3.
 Memories of them still surround you.